CodeYourFuture/immersive-go-course/raft-otel/README.md

 Run your system and view traces in Honeycomb.
 Run through the [Honeycomb sandbox tour](https://play.honeycomb.io/sandbox/environments/analyze-debug-tour) and then explore your own data in the same way.

+Do distributed operations (such as leader elections) surface in Honeycomb as coherent traces?

 Create a [Board](https://docs.honeycomb.io/working-with-your-data/boards/) in honeycomb with some useful visualisations.

 ### Part 3: Debugging latency and failures using distributed tracing

 Bendersky's implementation of RAFT allows you to simulate unreliable RPCs.
+Enable this (if you wrote your own implementation then you will need to add this kind of chaos capability as a feature first).
-Enable this and use Honeycomb to observe the dropped RPCs and delays that the simulation injects.
+Now, use Honeycomb to observe the dropped RPCs and delays that the simulation injects.
 Did these show up on your board from Part 2?

+Can you add further kinds of chaos?
+What about storage failures?

 ### Part 4: Reducing costs of distributed tracing